 Two killed by knifeman as terror returns to London Bridge

-Both Johnson's Conservatives and the main opposition Labour party have both pledged to put at least 20,000 more police officers on the streets.
-But Brexit has raised questions about the extent of continued cooperation with Europe on security and intelligence matters.
-Metropolitan Police chief Cressida Dick said she was "deeply saddened and angered that our city has again been targeted by terrorism".
-She said the attack began at the Fishmongers' Hall on the north side of the bridge.

-Neil Basu, the head of UK counter-terrorism policing, said the suspect died at the scene and a terrorist incident had been declared.
-"We retain an open mind as to any motive," he told reporters.
-"We believe a device that was strapped to the body of the suspect was a hoax explosive device."

-Several people were seen in video footage apparently surrounding the man on the ground.
+"This individual was known to authorities, having been convicted in 2012 for terrorism offences.
+He was released from prison in December 2018 on the licence," Neil Basu, head of UK counter-terrorism policing, said in a statement.
+Basu said Khan had attended an event on Friday afternoon at Fishmonger's Hall, a historic building on the north side of the bridge in central London.

+"We believe that the attack began inside before he left the building and proceeded onto London Bridge, where he was detained and subsequently confronted and shot by armed officers," he said.
+Footage filmed by eyewitnesses and shared on social media showed a scrum of people tackling the suspect on the ground before the police arrived.

 One man, wearing a suit and tie, was seen carrying a large knife away from the group.

-Three armed officers then appeared on the scene and surrounded the scrum.
-One officer pulled one last man away a split-second before two shots appeared to be fired.
-"Everyone was just on top of him trying to bundle him to the ground," said Stevie Hurst, who ran from his car to the scene.
+Tour guide Stevie Hurst, who ran from his car to the scene, told BBC radio that "everyone was just on top of him trying to bundle him to the ground".

-Eight people were killed and 48 others injured.
+Eight people were killed and 48 wounded.
 The three attackers, who were wearing fake suicide devices, were shot dead by police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)